-● Usually present with stage 3 disease, sometimes with distant metastases
+- Usually presents with stage 3 disease, sometimes with distant metastases

-● Cellular, particularly around blood vessels, alternating with myxoid/edematous areas and necrosis
+- Cellularity is greatest around blood vessels, with intervening myxoid and edematous areas and necrosis

 - Tumor cells are primitive, round to spindled cells, with purely spindle cell variants being described (Int J Clin Exp Pathol 2014;7:5181)